 Extensibility architecture in SQL Server Language Extensions

-SQL Server Language Extensions has an extensibility framework for running external code such as Java on the server.
+Learn about the extensibility architecture used for SQL Server Language Extensions, which allows you to run external code in SQL Server.
+In SQL Server 2019, Java is supported.
 The code executes in a language runtime environment as an extension to the core database engine.

 The purpose of the extensibility framework is to provide an interface between SQL Server and external languages such as Java.
 By executing a trusted language within a secure framework managed by SQL Server, database administrators can maintain security while allowing data scientists access to enterprise data.

-Any supported external language can be run by calling a stored procedure, and the results are returned as tabular results directly to SQL Server, making it easy to use the external language from any application that can send a SQL query and handle the results.
+Any supported external language can be run by calling a stored procedure and the results are returned as tabular results directly to SQL Server.
+This makes it easy to use the external language from any application that can send a SQL query and handle the results.

 The architecture is designed such that external code run in a separate process from SQL Server, but with components that internally manage the chain of requests for data and operations on SQL Server.

-Components include a Launchpad service used to invoke language-specific launchers (for example, Java), language, and library-specific logic for loading interpreters and libraries.
-The Launcher loads a language run time, plus any proprietary modules.
+Components include a Launchpad service used to invoke external runtimes (for example, Java) and library-specific logic for loading interpreters and libraries.

-The SQL Server Launchpad is a service that manages and executes external scripts, similar to the way that the full-text indexing and query service launches a separate host for processing full-text queries.
+The SQL Server Launchpad is a service that manages the life-time, resources, and security boundaries of the external process that’s responsible for script execution.
+This is similar to the way that the full-text indexing and query service launches a separate host for processing full-text queries.
 The Launchpad service can start only trusted launchers that are published by Microsoft, or that have been certified by Microsoft as meeting requirements for performance and resource management.

 |Trusted launchers||Extension||SQL Server versions|